The search for something better…

 By the way, we have a brochure “Digital Media Education” which is now in German but will soon be in English. https://swisscows.ch/media-education

 So if you have children and teenagers at home, Swisscows may be the ideal search engine for your family.

 Ecosia is another search engine with a clean user interface and my current favorite.
 When you set it as your browser’s homepage, it will display your frequently visited pages underneath the search box.
 What makes Ecosia unique is that they use the profit they make from your searches to plant trees where they are needed most.
 In fact, they have a mission to plant 1 billion trees by 2020!
 How does it work?

 A click on one of the search ads appearing above and next to Ecosia’s search results generates revenue for Ecosia, which is paid by the advertiser.
 Ecosia then uses at least 80% of its monthly profits to plant trees in Burkina Faso, Madagascar, Peru, Indonesia, Morocco, Brazil, Nicaragua, Ethiopia, Tanzania and many more countries.

 Even if you use an ad blocker or never click on ads, you still contribute to the movement by increasing the number of Ecosia users.
 The more monthly active users Ecosia has, the more relevant it becomes to advertisers.
 [Source]

 With the cool interactive map, you can see where trees funded by Ecosia have been planted.
 In an act of transparency, they also publicly share their monthly financial reports.

-For the privacy conscience, Ecosia also claims that they do not sell user data to advertisers nor do they use third party trackers.
+For the privacy conscious, Ecosia also claims that they do not sell user data to advertisers nor do they use third-party trackers.
 So, when you use Ecosia, not only do you get the privacy you desire but you are helping the environment at the same time!

 What search engine do you use?
 Share in the comments below!